-To get you thinking, try this experiment.
+To get you thinking, try this visual experiment.

-First, this 3rd grader’s portrays the thrill of having an entire box of pastels.
+Firstly, this 3rd grader’s portrays the thrill of having an entire box of pastels.
 It is a portrait of the joy and possibility that opportunity structures can release.

 Where and how do you create that energy with and for the people that you serve?

 Secondly, an eighth grader draws a cartoon for a book writing machine that would make him an automatic author.
 His machine has a mechanical ink tank and a pipeline for plot.
 Still, he’s absolutely clear that some of the opportunities he needs are life lessons and crowds of readers.

 So, ask yourself two questions.
 “What human opportunities are you building and making widely and equitably available?
 Who gets audiences, mentors, role models, teachers, and coaches?”